lydiayes/Cemmercial-Bank-Marketing-Campaign/README.md

 # From the following analysing result, it is clear shown that

-# 1- Age range for subscribers are higher than non-subscribers.
+1- Age range for subscribers are higher than non-subscribers.
-# 2- Bank statement Balance of subscribers are higher than non-subscribers.
+2- Bank statement Balance of subscribers are higher than non-subscribers.
-# 3- Subscribers contacts about 1 day fasters than non-subscribers.
+3- Subscribers contacts about 1 day fasters than non-subscribers.
-# 4- The average durations of last contact are 2.6 times higher in subscrition group.
+4- The average durations of last contact are 2.6 times higher in subscrition group.

-# Interestingly, on the otherhand,
-# number of days that passed by after the last contacted the client
-# from a previous campaign is smaller
+Interestingly, on the otherhand, number of days that passed by after the last contacted the client, from a previous campaign is smaller

-# 1- Average pdays of users who purchased financial products (days since last contacted the customer)
-# 2- Campaign should be less than the average pdays of non-purchasing users, which is reasonable because the smaller the pdays
-# 3- The closer the day of the last call, the stronger the user's memory of financial products, and therefore the greater the chance of sales.
+1- Average pdays of users who purchased financial products (days since last contacted the customer) 2- Campaign should be less than the average pdays of non-purchasing users, which is reasonable because the smaller the pdays 3- The closer the day of the last call, the stronger the user's memory of financial products, and therefore the greater the chance of sales.
-# 4- If the average campaign of users who purchase financial products (the number of phone calls with users)
-# 5- Similarly, the average campaign of users who have not purchased.
+4- If the average campaign of users who purchase financial products (the number of phone calls with users) 5- Similarly, the average campaign of users who have not purchased.

 ![image](https://user-images.githubusercontent.com/43142255/194134900-b91590ec-e81a-4bb0-92e8-36c8a51f3d5e.png)

-# It is clear to see that the number of term deposit is various by works.
+It is clear to see that the number of term deposit is various by works.
-# Management is the top buyers, but the non-subscribers are ranking as second.
+Management is the top buyers, but the non-subscribers are ranking as second.
-# *****Meanwhile there is a huge oppotunities in management and technician.
+*****Meanwhile there is a huge oppotunities in management and technician.
-# Numbers in blue-collar, admin are relatively large.
+Numbers in blue-collar, admin are relatively large.

 ![image](https://user-images.githubusercontent.com/43142255/194135043-ff047dd4-8328-4174-95e7-8e180315472f.png)

-# Marital status doesn't show strong relative for subsribers' preference.
+Marital status doesn't show strong relative for subsribers' preference.
-# Single/Divorced people are more likely make a term deposit.
+Single/Divorced people are more likely make a term deposit.

 ![image](https://user-images.githubusercontent.com/43142255/194135248-536c10b9-21e4-4c72-9348-97f7b97c7f4b.png)

-# On holiday season, December, it is unlikely for people to make a term deposit.
+On holiday season, December, it is unlikely for people to make a term deposit.

 ![image](https://user-images.githubusercontent.com/43142255/194135313-eeaf2d85-a1c0-463d-89ce-5f2c71e26eb9.png)